-- that details of motor vehicle involvement – such as owner details and vehicle registration numbers – are obtained and kept on file at the claim registration stage to successfully recover from the TAC
+- details of motor vehicle involvement are obtained and kept on file at the claim registration stage, to successfully recover from the TAC including:

 See: Receive a claim

-In a limited number of claims, the potential for TAC recovery needs to be confirmed.
-That is, the Agent assesses the claim for evidence of an incident involving a motor vehicle, tram or train.
+In a limited number of claims, the potential for TAC recovery needs to be confirmed, and the Agent must assess the claim for evidence of an incident involving a motor vehicle, tram or train.

 See: TAC definitions for definitions of ‘incident’ and ‘motor vehicle’ involvement.